 Iraq is seen, correctly, as the first exercise of the policy of prevention.
-The war in Iraq actually was preventive -- to bring down a tyrant with potentially malignant intentions and possible, suspected capabilities to act on the intentions.
+The war in Iraq actually was preventive -- to bring down a tyrant with potentially malignant intentions and suspected capabilities to act on the intentions.
 It was presented, however, as pre-emptive -- to stop a tyrant already possessing weapons of mass destruction and prepared to use them imminently.
-The rationale for the invasion of Iraq has been retooled several times in the intervening months, particularly at the most recent Republican Party Convention, to highlight the dangers that Saddam Hussein, the tyrant, is said to have posed to Americans, in order to try to connect the Iraq war more convincingly to the war on terror.
+The US rationale for the invasion of Iraq has been retooled several times in the intervening months, particularly at last week's Republican Party convention, to highlight the dangers that Saddam Hussein, the tyrant, is said to have posed to Americans, in order to try to connect the Iraq war more convincingly to the war on terror.

 Under the national security strategy, the US Administration reserves the right to act to defend America as it sees fit, which in itself is unobjectionable.
-Sometimes implicitly, sometimes explicitly, however, the argument is made that this right can and, indeed, should be exercised without reference to its impact on international law.
-It is also done, as seen recently as the Republican Convention, in a way that is calculated to deprecate the United Nations, gratuitously18.
+Sometimes implicitly, sometimes explicitly, however, the argument is made that this right can and, indeed, should be exercised without reference to international law.
+It is also done, as seen recently as the Republican Convention, in a way that is calculated to deprecate the United Nations, gratuitously.